secsome/FA2sp/README.md

-+) New ExtConfig : MultiSelectionColor = COLORREF, back color of selected tiles +) Theater order in dropdown is now customizable and theaters can be disabled +) New ExtConfig : Waypoint.Text.ExtraOffset = POINT, WP text offsets +) New ExtConfig : MultiSelectionColor = COLORREF, back color of selected tiles +) New ExtConfig : DefaultPreviewOptionMP = INTEGER, DefaultPreviewOptionSP = INTEGER, read the doc below
++) New ExtConfig : MultiSelectionColor = COLORREF, back color of selected tiles +) Theater order in dropdown is now customizable and theaters can be disabled +) New ExtConfig : Waypoint.Text.ExtraOffset = POINT, WP text offsets +) New ExtConfig : SaveMap.DefaultPreviewOptionMP = INTEGER, SaveMap.DefaultPreviewOptionSP = INTEGER, read the doc below *) ExtConfig : SaveMap tag has been removed, it will be forced to enable now

 ======================= Changes (2021-12-31 RELEASE 1.3.0) ==============================================================================================
 ***) The project now compiles under v143+/std:c++latest, Windows XP may not be able to use this dll